Medicinal Plant Lexicon

 Preparation of a tea

-Pour 150ml of hot water over 1.5 g of chopped mint leaves (do not boil!).
-Let it stand for 5 to 10 minutes and then strain.
+Pour 150ml of hot water (do not boil!) over 1.5 g of chopped peppermint leaves.
+Let steep for 5 to 10 minutes, then strain.

 Notes

-For infants and toddlers up to 2 years old, menthol can cause spasms or respiratory arrest, therefore peppermint oil may not be used in this age group.
-As a matter of precaution it is not recommended for children up to 4 years old.
+For infants and toddlers up to 2 years of age, menthol can cause spasms or respiratory arrest; therefore, peppermint oil must not be used in this age group.
+As a precaution, it is not recommended for children under 4 years of age.

-There are no studies on the safety of using peppermint during pregnancy or lactation.
+There are no studies on the safety of peppermint use during pregnancy or lactation.

 Side effects